nickdala/azure-experiments/README.md

-# azure-serverless-experiments
+# azure-experiments

-Experiments using Azure serverless technologies.
-This repo serves as a playground to experiment and learn with code examples.
+Experiments using Azure services.
+This repo serves as a playground to experiment and learn with code examples using technologies like serverless and OpenAI.